Circumcision Aftercare: Healing Timeline, Warning Signs, and When to Call a Doctor

 Essential Care Guidelines

-- Keep the Area Clean: Gently cleanse the circumcised area with mild soap and water daily, avoiding any harsh chemicals or fragrances.
+1. Keep the Area Clean: Gently cleanse the circumcised area with mild soap and water daily.
+Avoid harsh chemicals or fragrances.

-- Monitor for Swelling: While some swelling is normal, keep an eye on the area.
-If swelling increases considerably, consult a healthcare professional.
+2. Monitor for Swelling: Some swelling is normal.
+If swelling increases noticeably, consult a healthcare professional.

-- Apply Petroleum Jelly: After cleansing, apply a thin layer of petroleum jelly to the glans to prevent sticking to the diaper and promote healing.
+3. Apply Petroleum Jelly: After cleansing, apply a thin layer of petroleum jelly to the glans to prevent sticking to the diaper and support healing.

-Following these guidelines will help minimize discomfort and guarantee proper healing during this critical recovery period.
+Following these steps helps minimize discomfort during the recovery period.

 Common Complications to Monitor